 Upper School (5th Grade–8th Grade)

-In Hausner upper school, we embrace our students’ passions, desire for exploration, and burgeoning independence through learning experiences that resonate with them and expand their minds.
+In Hausner Upper School (formerly Middle School), we embrace our students’ passions, desire for exploration, and burgeoning independence through learning experiences that resonate with them and expand their minds.
 Hands-on projects and in-depth studies activate our students’ natural inclination for inquiry.

 We provide the space for students to explore their identities, opinions, and interests, and focus on the processes of academic and personal growth.
 We help our students navigate the social, emotional, and intellectual changes they are experiencing and encourage them to consider other perspectives.